✦ Scandinavian-inspired design, curated for modern living

 Conclusion

-A dehumidifier can dry out your skin, but only when it makes the room too dry.
-Used carefully, it can also improve comfort in damp, musty, mold-prone areas.
-The safest next step is to measure the room with a hygrometer.
-For many homes, about 40% to 50% humidity is the best balance between skin comfort and moisture control.
-If your skin feels tight, flaky, or irritated, check the humidity first, adjust the dehumidifier, and support your skin barrier with gentle cleansing and regular moisturizer.
+A dehumidifier can contribute to dry skin when it makes the room too dry.
+Used carefully, it can improve comfort and moisture control in damp, musty, mold-prone areas.
+Measure the room with a hygrometer instead of guessing.
+For many homes, about 40% to 50% relative humidity is a practical balance between skin comfort and moisture control.
+If your skin feels tight, flaky, or irritated, check the humidity, adjust the dehumidifier if needed, and support your skin barrier with gentle cleansing and regular moisturizer.

 Sources